dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 [!INCLUDE [aspire-prereqs](../../includes/aspire-prereqs.md)]

 You will also need to have the Azure Developer CLI [installed locally](/azure/developer/azure-developer-cli/install-azd).
-Common install options are as follows:
+Common install options include the following:

 # [Windows](#tab/windows)